European Union Committee of Experts on Rare Diseases

 Integrative, it provides the relevant forum to articulate EU policy between the Commission and all Member States and between the MS, while rare diseases have been recognised for their exceptionally high Community added value.

-The challenges raised by rare diseases in Europe have already been identified and there are clear policy orientations for the years to come.
+As the challenges raised by rare diseases in Europe have already been identified, there are clear policy orientations for the years to come.
+The mandate of the EUCERD finished in June 2013.
+During the mandate of the EUCERD, five sets of Recommendations were elaborated and adopted: